 On the flip side, if you make eCommerce returns simple, you can actually increase customer retention and loyalty.
-Logistics Matter reported that people who return purchases are most likely to be repeat customers, and almost all customers who had a good experience with an eCommerce return said they would buy from the site again.
+People who return purchases are likely to be repeat customers, and almost all customers who had a good experience with an eCommerce return said they would buy from the site again.

 12 Best Practices for Your ECommerce Returns and Refunds

-Implementing a great eCommerce return policy isn’t rocket science.
+Implementing a great eCommerce returns policy isn’t rocket science.
 Here are 12 best practices to reduce your eCommerce return rate and increase customer loyalty.

 1) Your eCommerce returns policy should be easy to find

-Whatever your return policy may be, it should be clear, easy to read, and easy to find on your website.
-Whether it’s an FAQ section or a clearly laid out web page, you should include prominent links that make your eCommerce return policy easy to find on your web and mobile site.
+Your return policy should be clear, easy to read, and easy to find on your website.
+Whether it’s an FAQ section or a clearly laid out web page, you should include prominent links that make your eCommerce return policy easy to find on the desktop and mobile versions site.

 Having a return policy that’s clearly worded and easy to find builds trust with your customers and leaves less room for frustration as they figure out when and how to make returns.
-This trust can lead to increased sales.
-Clear expectations in your return policy also means you get fewer people calling your call center about returns, which saves you time and money.
+That can lead to increased sales.
+Plus, setting clear expectations about returns before purchase also means you get calls to customer support, which saves you time and money.